Lukas Moodysson: Filmmaking

 He followed this with another even more experimental film, 2006's Container, featuring narration by actress Jena Malone.
 The only sound in the movie is a stream of consciousness narrative, which is only loosely related to the visual content.

 Moodysson's work took a new turn with Mammoth, released 23 January 2009.
 Unlike his previous two efforts, it is a narrative film and his first English-language piece, about a successful New York couple, their daughter and her Filipino nanny.

 His 2013 film We are the Best!
 (Vi är bäst!), based on the comic book Aldrig Godnatt by his wife Coco Moodysson, returns to the themes and style of Show Me Love and Together, set in 1982 and following the exploits of a teenage three-piece girl punk-band.

 All of Moodysson's feature films have been produced, or co-produced, by Memfis Film, a small Swedish production company based in Stockholm.
 Memfis' CEO and producer Lars Jönsson seeks to establish long-term working relationships with directors and support even less commercially oriented projects such as Moodysson's A Hole in My Heart and Container.

 2019 saw the premiere of the TV series Gösta, Moodysson's first foray into television and HBO's first commissioned drama series out of Scandinavia.

-Moodysson'sTogether 99, a sequel Together, was released in 2023.
+Moodysson's Together 99, a sequel to Together, was released in 2023.
 Set in 1999, it follows Göran and Klas as they establish a new commune.
 Most of the actors returned, with the exception of the children, Michael Nyqvist (who died in 2017), and Ola Rapace, whose role of Lasse was recast with actor Jonas Karlsson.